- js reader version

 Before I move on to conclusions, I'd like to point out a few other ways the for-profit media is fucking up.
 Censorship: KTLA interviewed the same vato as Sam Slovick, but neglected to show his baseball-sized welt.
 If you're gonna interview the guy that got shot, wouldn't you think you'd mention it and show visual evidence?
 In all likelihood that was the reporter's intent but these decisions are made at the editorial level, not by the face in front of the camera.

 And this last one is pretty silly, but worth mentioning.
 The photo gallery on the LA Times website has some decent images, but is sorely lacking in accuracy and context.
 For example, the caption on the photo of the march to Fort Manning Friday night says that the march was in response to the police action.
 Wrong!
 That march for Manning had been planned for weeks prior to the Chalk Walk, and was about Pvt.
 Manning, even of some of the anger about the chalk was still palpable.
 The photographer (or the captioner?) also fucks up by calling the rubber bullet rifles "non-lethal."
 Wrong again.
 Those shits can kill.
 And finally, on a lighter note, at least one of those pics highlights the fact that it was amateur night.
 All of us have photos of ourselves standing in front of a row of riot cops (or with them behind us) because we participate in the struggles that bring on the repression.
 But one of the LA Times pics (and a YouTube video) demonstrate that for most of those people, this was the first time they had ever seen it, and they were snapping up the chance at the "romantic" or "funny" photo op.

-who, post Chalk Walk, realized that "[t]he government is treated [sic] people like dirt and is suppressing our basic rights to be heard."
+Let's move on to conclusions.
+I contend that the evaluation of this action depends on the outcome, which has yet to be seen.
+We're already starting to see some of it on both sides, from the anti-Occupy that always crops up everywhere, en masse, usually from the corporate sector and the rightwing commentators (and I'm including those assholes like Randy Treadway who just make stupid comments from their facebook pages on the LA Times comment section and this Robert Vogel motherfucker on YouTube who don't know the shit he's talking about--you seen that?) to the pro-Occupy gallery owner who, post Chalk Walk, realized that "[t]he government is treated [sic] people like dirt and is suppressing our basic rights to be heard."
 This is the battle of public opinion, and it's still being waged, so don't hesitate to get your voice out there, if not somewhere very public, then at least to your friends and family on your facebook.
 What you say will influence how they think about it.
 (On second thought, some of you should probably remain silent.)

 But the battle of public opinion on the web is not as important as the opinions of the non-activist people that were there, and whether or not they are politicized or radicalized by their experience.
 It only takes one good police riot to catalyze a "normal" person into somebody who not only realizes that shit-is-fucked-up-and-bullshit, but who is also willing to do something about it.
 'Til then, the jury's out!